F-Stops and Creative

 Therefore, the depth of field of a lens we set at f/11 will be greater than the same lens set at f/5.6, and depth of field at f/5.6 will be greater than at f/2.8.

 Except for extreme close-ups, depth of field extends about one-third of the way in front of the point of focus and two-thirds behind it.
 The drawing above illustrates this range.

 Depth of Field

-And Focal Length
+and Focal Length

 Although depth of field appears to be related to lens focal length, it's only an apparent relationship.

-As long as the same image size is maintained on the target, all lenses of similar design set at a specific f-stop will have about the same depth of field, regardless of focal length.
+As long as the same image size is maintained on the target, all lenses of similar design set at a specific f-stop will have the same depth of field, regardless of focal length.

 A wide-angle lens appears to have a greater depth of field than a telephoto lens because sharpness problems in the image created by the wide-angle lens are compressed and therefore not as apparent.

-If you enlarge a section of image area from the wide-angle shot -- a section exactly equal to the image area created by the telephoto lens -- you'll find that the depth of field is about the same.
+If you enlarge a section of image area from the wide-angle shot -- a section exactly equal to the image area created by the telephoto lens -- you'll find that the depth of field is the same.